Franz Lidz: Ghosty Men

 Ghosty Men (2003) is the story of the Collyer brothers.
 Lidz has said that he was inspired by the real-life cautionary tales that his father told him, the most macabre of which was the story of the Collyer brothers, the hermit hoarders of Harlem.
 The book also recounts the parallel life of Arthur Lidz, the hermit uncle of Unstrung Heroes, who grew up near the Collyer mansion.

 In his review for The Washington Post, Adam Bernstein wrote, "The Collyer Brothers made compelling reading then, as they do now in this short, captivatingly detailed book."

 Fairway to Hell

 Fairway to Hell is a 2008 memoir centering on Lidz' unusual golfing experiences: encountering nudists, llama caddies and celebrities like the heavy metal band Judas Priest.
 Bill Littlefield reviewed the book on the National Public Radio show Only A Game, saying "His estimable wit is also evident in Fairway To Hell."

 Collaborations

 Lidz has written numerous essays for The New York Times with novelist and former Sports Illustrated colleague Steve Rushin.
 Three of them appear under the title Piscopo Agonistes in the 2000 collection Mirth of a Nation: The Best Contemporary Humor.

-Lidz has been a commentator for Morning Edition on NPR, and was a guest film critic on the syndicated Siskel & Ebert, following Gene Siskel's passing.
-The segment did not air.
+Lidz has been a commentator for Morning Edition on NPR, a guest author on Fresh Air on NPR and on WPR a guest commentator on The New York Times news podcast The Daily and a guest film critic on the syndicated Siskel & Ebert, following Gene Siskel's death.
+The Siskel and Ebert segment did not air.
 He also appeared on David Letterman's show.